ahmedbhaila/Aaina/README.md

 A REST service using Spring Boot that serves (in no particular order)

-1. Local weather information - In Progress
+1. Local weather information - /weather/{lat,lng}
   1. Current Weather
   2. Current Weather with a description
   3. Hourly/Daily Max Summary